A Reliable Privacy and Security Iconography

 - insights about the extent to which icons can be considered an appropriate means to enhance the transparency of information provided to data subjects, as envisaged by Art.
 12.7 GDPR.

 - evidence-based guidelines for the meaningful implementation of icons in multiple scenarios where the transparency of communication is crucial.
-The guidelines are meant to contribute and possibly encourage more extensive research and real-world applications, even beyond data protection (e.g. security, consumer protection, finance).
+The guidelines provide evidence about the efficacy of certain visual designs and examples, and are meant to help organizations enhance their transparency practices and demonstrate accountability.

 Most relevant publications